-It all goes back to the time when Lord Krishna, also known as ‘Ranchodji’, after his battle from the Jara Sangh escaped from Mathura and came to Dwarka with his Yadav clan.
+It all goes back to the time when Lord Krishna, also known as Ranchodji, after his battle with Jara Sangh, escaped from Mathura and came to Dwarka with his Yadav clan.
 As per the ancient text, Dwarka was known as Anarta.
 Legends state that the city was built on 12 yojanas of land which was granted to Lord Krishna after he worshipped Samudradev, the lord of ocean.
 Another belief states that Vishwakarma built the entire city for Lord Krishna and his clan in just 2 days!
-According to one theory, it is believed that after the death of Lord Krishna the city got hit by a massive tsunami that submerged the entire city into the ocean.
-Another theory states that the rise in sea level was the reason behind submersion.
+While one theory says that after the death of Lord Krishna the city got hit by a massive tsunami that submerged the entire city into the ocean, a different one states that the rise in sea level was the reason behind the submersion.

-Dwarka is a holy city in the state of Gujarat which has many significant historical Hindu temples such as the Dwarkadhish temple which was made in Chalukya architecture around 2200 years ago.
+Dwarka, a holy city in the state of Gujarat, has many significant historical Hindu temples such as the Dwarkadhish temple which was made with Chalukya architecture, around 2200 years ago.
 Devotees from all across India come and visit the temple to seek the blessings of the Lord and appreciate the architecture of the temple.

 If you have heard of the White Desert in India, you must also know about the great grand event that takes place amidst that White desert of India in full Gujarati Style.
 Rann of Kutch is one of the most beautiful places in India.
 Rann Utsav celebrates the culture, folk art, and the history of Gujarat.Read more...

-The winters of the city are really pleasing and thus months of December to March are ideal for a visit.
+The winters of the city are really pleasing and thus months between December and March are ideal for a visit.
 The Janmashtami of Dwarka is world famous and if you wish to enjoy the grand festivities then you can also plan a trip in August or September at the time of the festival.

-By Road: The holy city Dwarka in Gujarat is 1300km, 940km, 2400km and 1800km away from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
-Traveling by road will give you a sneak peek into the rural life of villages and the natural beauty, infinite exotic landscapes that surrounds them.
+By Road: The holy city Dwarka in Gujarat is 1,300km, 940km, 2,400km and 1,800km away from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
+Traveling by road will give you a sneak peek into the rural life of villages and the natural beauty and infinite exotic landscapes that surround them.
 One has to take the National Highway 48 to reach Dwarka.

-By Air: Jamnagar Airport is the nearest airport for you if you wish to reach Dwarka.
-One will get direct flights to Jamnagar from Mumbai and connecting flights to Jamnagar via all the metro cities.
-After leaving the airport one has to travel another 137km to reach Dwarka which you can do through local transport such as a taxi or bus.
+By Air: Jamnagar Airport is the nearest airport, if you wish to reach Dwarka by air.
+One will get direct flights to Jamnagar from Mumbai and connecting flights to Jamnagar via all the other metro cities.
+After leaving the airport one has to travel another 137km to reach Dwarka which you can do through local transport such as a cab, taxi or bus.
 There are direct buses from Ahmedabad and Jamnagar to Dwarka.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here